Ranuncolo/umbrella/README.md

 - The pressure sensor has an awkward package with a metal case and pads on the bottom surface.
 It is especially difficult to solder!

 - Our wind sensors are mounted on a 3D printed arm with slightly imprecise measurements that required the wind sensors to be awkwardly bolted on.
-When creating 3D printed elements be sure that your component will be compatible with the sensors!
+When creating 3D printed elements be sure that your component will be compatible with the sensors.

+- Due to time constraints we were unable to create a case or an outdoor power supply solution.
+These are left as a project for you, dear reader!

 ## Installation Instructions